Context collapse: Types of context collapse

-As defined by linguist Jenny L. Davis and sociologist Nathan Jurgenson, there are two main types of context collapse: context collusions and context collisions.
+As defined by sociologists Jenny L. Davis and Nathan Jurgenson, there are two main types of context collapse: context collusions and context collisions.
 Context collusions are considered to be intentional while context collisions are considered to be unintentional.

 An example of context collusion offline may be a wedding where different social circles are purposefully combined.
 Online, context collusion is seen on social media sites like Facebook where one may create a post to garner attention from various social groups.

 Context collision is seen in the case where someone makes a joke about someone else, not realizing they are also listening.
 On the web, an example of context collision is when companies accidentally make private information about their users available.